NotBru/notbru.github.io/posts/uniswap_v3_conceptually.md

     src="https://notbru.github.io/posts/uniswap_v3_conceptually/fig00.png"
     width="400"/>

-In the graph, the horizontal displacement represents amount of `X` in the pool, whereas the vertical one represents amount of `Y` in the pool.
-We can identify any state our pool can be in through an `(x, y)` pair, which would be a point in the graph.
+In the plot, the horizontal displacement represents amount of `X` in the pool, whereas the vertical one represents amount of `Y` in the pool.
+We can identify any state our pool can be in through an `(x, y)` pair, which would be a point in the plot.
 The bold line a set where all points `(x, y)` satisfy `x . y = k`, with `k` a constant.
-In our example with numbers above, `k` would be `10`, but whatever the value of `k`, the graph looks overall like that.
+In our example with numbers above, `k` would be `10`, but whatever the value of `k`, the plot looks overall like that.

 The dots represent posible states of the pool.
 Imagine I find the pool in the state represented by the upper dot.
 I'm free to move the dot around, as long as